-Graduate Position in Conservation and Evolutionary Genomics University of Louisiana at Lafayette
+Graduate Positions in Conservation and Evolutionary Genomics University of Louisiana at Lafayette

-The Cassin Sackett Lab at the University of Louisiana is looking for a highly motivated graduate student to study population and conservation genomics in prairie dogs or associated species (e.g., other rodents and fleas).
-We use ancient DNA, field sampling, next-generation sequencing and bioinformatic approaches to answer fundamental questions in evolutionary biology, especially those with practical conservation applications.
+The Cassin Sackett Lab at the University of Louisiana is looking for a highly motivated graduate student to study population and conservation genomics.
+We use ancient DNA, field sampling, genomics, and bioinformatic approaches to answer fundamental questions in evolutionary biology, especially those with practical conservation applications.
 Some major questions being asked in the lab are:

 How do humans influence the evolution of wildlife?
 We study the ways in which climate change, habitat alteration, and introduced diseases impact the distribution of genetic variation, rates of gene flow, and the probability of adaptation.

 What is the genomic basis of rapid adaptation to novel pathogens?
 We examine the demographic and environmental constraints to adaptation and whether genomic architecture of rapid adaptation differs from that of more gradual adaptation (e.g., to climate).